thaain2004/Individual_project/README.md

 Different sets of data are used (this is as one set of data obtained by the system is at one angle, so for a better filter and in turn a better gimbal, optimize the filter to track well across a variety of angles)

+Script no.5
+-----------------kf1.3.2-----------------  (Arduino)
+This code script uses similar code to the MATLAB script (script no.4), and moves the servos accordingly to counterract the change in angle
+The code uses the servo library, as well as a user-created Kalman filter library that contains the parameters of the filter called "KalmanFilter.h"
+The Kalman filter is as seen in the MATLAB code, and is in the script "KalmanFilter.cpp"